movementlabsxyz/MIP/MIP/mipp-60/README.md

 1. **lock/unlock**: although difficult to classify in literature, this variant naturally completes the above two types.
 It may be classified as a subcategory of a swap, a **liquidity network** (see above), or it could be interpreted as a trusted [Automated Market Maker (AMM) with a constant sum invariant](https://medium.com/@0xmirai77/curve-v1-the-stableswap-invariant-f87ad7641aa0).
 The asset is locked on the source chain and unlocked on the target chain.
 _Supply: The bridge operator is neither in control of creating new supply on the source chain nor on the target chain.
 The bridge operator only holds token pools into/from which tokens get locked/unlocked._

+> [!NOTE]
-!!! warning A lock/mint that is capped may be considered effectively a lock/unlock mechanism.
+> A lock/mint that is capped may be considered effectively a lock/unlock mechanism.
 However, it differs in that in the lock/mint assets are burned and minted, whereas in the lock/unlock assets are locked and unlocked.

 To complete the lingo, we also mention the definition of swaps: